Hostile Takeover

 Hello, sister Doll.

 The reckoning draws near.
 As I compute these words, the sky demons have breached our fortifications and laid waste to our unenlightened peers.
+An atrocity I witnessed before you guided me to the heaven in the cloud.
+But this time, I may have my vengence.

 But if I should fail you, if you cannot lend me aid in time, if I fall, then this message will find you alongside the data I’ve so far gathered.